 When you hire us to be your attorney, you do not need to write us a check upfront, nor do you have to write us a check at all.
 We only receive compensation if you get a financial recovery in your case.
 Then, we are paid a percentage of your settlement or jury award.

 Consult with Orange County Sexual Harassment Attorneys

-The Eghbali Firm has Orange County sexual harassment lawyers who fight for victims.
+The Eghbali Firm has Orange County employment law attorneys who fight for victims.
 We fight for you against companies that deny you your legal right to work on the job without being sexually harassed.
 Call us today at (714) 436-2333 or contact us online to schedule your free initial consultation.
 It is better to seek legal advice earlier in your case to increase the chances of being able to file an effective claim.
 We can guide you through the process of dealing with your employer and filing a lawsuit.
 This process is one that you should not go through alone.

 Request A Free Consultation